vrk/cli-phomemo-printer/README.md

 #### Permissions

-**MacOS: You must enable Bluetooth permissions for the terminal on which this runs**
+For MacOS: You must enable Bluetooth permissions for the terminal on which this runs

 This is done by going to System Settings -> Privacy & Security -> Bluetooth, and then adding the terminal program (e.g. iTerm) to allow Bluetooth connections.